Alexandre-Caby/MultiUserAuctionSystem/README.md

 Once the client is running, you will be able to interact with the Auction System through a series of round-based auctions.
 The client will display the current auction status, and you can place bids on items as they are auctioned.

 ## Stopping the application
 When you have finished all auctions, the auction manager and clients will be stopped automatically.
 If you need to stop the server manually, you can do so by pressing `Ctrl+C` in the terminal where the auction manager is running.
+It will stop the server and close all client connections.

 ## Troubleshooting
 If you encounter any issues while running the Auction System, make sure that: